Pok Pok

-Pok Pok was a group of Thai restaurants based in Portland, Oregon, founded and led by chef Andy Ricker.
+Pok Pok was a chain of Thai restaurants based in Portland, Oregon, United States.
+The business was founded and led by chef Andy Ricker.
 Pok Pok won both local recognition and major industry awards, with The Oregonian describing the restaurant as "one of those quintessentially Portland institutions, a sort of rags-to-riches story of the street cart that became a restaurant that became a legend."

 The main restaurant was located on Southeast Division Street in Portland; with its success Ricker opened satellite locations elsewhere in Portland, and at various times in Brooklyn, Los Angeles, and Las Vegas.
 Its remaining locations closed in 2020, during the COVID-19 pandemic.

 History

 The first Pok Pok opened in 2005, specializing in street food and northern Thai cuisine that Ricker had eaten on his travels, especially through Chiang Mai.
 The restaurant grew in recognition, being named The Oregonians 2007 Restaurant of the Year, and featured in a 2009 episode of Guy Fieri's Diners, Drive-Ins and Dives.
 In 2011, Ricker was named the James Beard Foundation's 2011 "Best Chef: Northwest" for his work.
 At its closure in 2020, The Oregonian called Pok Pok "Portland’s defining restaurant for more than a decade."